qiwichupa/pyFileSearcher/README.md

 After you have set up simple indexing parameters (target directories, and white or black lists of extensions in the case of using sqlite), you can run the program with the "--scan" parameter to automatically start indexing, after which the program will be closed.
 Use this key to run via the scheduler.

-During the scanning process, a pid-file is created in the program directory.
+During the scanning process, a pid-file is created in the working ("data") directory.
 Its existence blocks the process of launching a scan, if the program crashed - remove it manually.

 ## Tests
 The program was tested on a file server with about 20 million files.
 Scan time - about 5 hours.
 Files in biggest thread: ~7000000